rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ##SIP
 ###EnableSIP
+**Applies to Android only**.

-Controls whether soft input panel (on-screen keyboard) can be used.
-(Android only, on Windows the Left & Top parameters of the SIP module can be used to position the SIP off the screen.)<br>
+Controls whether soft input panel (on-screen keyboard) will appear.
+On Windows Mobile/CE, this feature can be mimicked by manipulating the top and left position parameters of the SIP module to position the SIP off the screen, thereby 'disabling' its use.<br>

 **Configuration Identifier**: Not Configurable<br>
 **Possible Values**: 0 - Disabled, 1 - Enabled<br>
-**Platforms**: Android, iOS, WM/CE<br>
+**Platforms**: Android<br>

 ###ResizeOnSIP
 **Applies to Windows Mobile only.
 Requires SIP module preload**.

 Controls window resizing when the soft input panel (on-screen keyboard) is displayed.
 When enabled, the browser window will resize to accommodate the SIP, when displayed.
-If the SIP has been moved to the top half of the screen the browser window will reduce in size from the top.
+If the SIP has been moved to the top half of the screen, the browser window will reduce in size from the top.

 * Not compatible with Windows CE
 * Not compatible with Finger Scrolling